ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 ## Database migration

-This release requires to migrate your database to version 8.
+This release requires to migrate your database to version 10.
 Backup your database before migration!
 Depending on your database size this may take a long time.
-In our case with a database file size of 50GB it took more than eight hours.
+In our case with a database file size of 75GB it took more than 48 hours.
+Most of this time is spent on rebuilding the indices.

 To migrate the database run the following command: